nowatermelon/skyrim/FAQ.md

 - [Where are the crash logs?](#Where-are-the-crash-logs)
 - [Why is it called bread?
 I prefer milk.](#Why-is-it-called-bread-I-prefer-milk)
 - [Why is the cave so dark?](#Why-is-the-cave-so-dark)

 ---
+### How do I add mods myself, like NSFW content?
+Bread has most of the frameworks ready, including OStim for NSFW content.
+To add animations, simply rerun Pandora.
+Use LOOT to sort any new ESPs you install.

+---
 ### How do I change the dodge hotkey?